 Sharing the load.

 Choosing commercial solutions means that you are getting benefit from all your vendor’s other customers – they are in a sense contributing to reducing your costs.
 Your software supplier has contributed the speculative development, quality assurance work, staffing costs leading up to a commercially available, and if you are seriously looking at adopting it, an already successful tool as well.

 Choosing a non-commercial and specific-to-you-only path means there is no hiding place from bearing all the responsibility and risk and head count to make the solution.
 A sometimes cited potential advantage in pursuing this path is that excellence in the resulting solution gives unique competitive advantage.
 That could be true, but my advice is to be careful here.

-Some systems, Capital foremost and best amongst them are configurable and extensible.
+Some systems, CHS foremost and best amongst them are configurable and extensible.
 The concert hall grand piano has to be tuned.
 In localizing and customizing within the package you can encapsulate the same specifics, the know-how and the intellectual property of your design and business processes without going to a full custom solution.
 Is the crucial commercial value of your organization truly in filling gaps in a software system, incrementally expanding functionality?
 Perhaps your competitive advantage lies in the leadership given by your human resource, the value-add of your streamlined process, the flexibility of your workforce, the partnership fostered between you and your customers.